 - work assignments with co-workers of the opposite sex.

 - work in any location within the County of Los Angeles.

-- injure and perhaps kill another person in defense of their life or the life of others.
+- injure and perhaps kill another person in defense of your life or the life of others.

 - have split or varied days off.

-- work assignments where there is risk of being injured in the performance of their duties.
+- work assignments where there is risk of being injured in the performance of your duties.

 - deal with people who are hostile, irrational, emotionally distraught, or mentally ill.

 - deal with volatile or life threatening situations.

 - make appropriate split-second decisions in emergent, highly stressful situations.

 - work independently and as a partner or team member with a variety of individuals.